Our Blog - Secantor Business Services

 How Success Is Measured in the First 90 Days

-A successful CFO engagement should deliver clear, tangible improvements — not just activity.
+A successful CFO engagement should deliver clear, tangible improvements rather than simply additional reporting.

-Within the first 90 days, you should expect to see:
+Within the first 90 days, directors should typically expect to see:

 Why Embedding in the Management Team Matters